 You’ll find no shortage of tailgating opportunities in the blocks near the stadium.
 Be sure to know the rules or you can get into trouble (ie. open containers are prohibited and you will get ticketed).

-Another thing to know is that the MECA-controlled lots near TD Ameritrade Park open two hours before CWS events start.
+Another thing to know is that the MECA-controlled lots near Schwab Field open two hours before CWS events start.
 (MECA is an acronym for Metropolitan Entertainment & Convention Authority, which manages the stadium).

 The MECA parking lots are located:

-– The closest lots to TD Ameritrade Park are Lot C, 10th and Mike Fahey streets, and Lot B, located along 10th Street between Mike Fahey and Cass streets.
+- The closest lots to Schwab Field are Lot C, 10th and Mike Fahey streets, and Lot B, located along 10th Street between Mike Fahey and Cass streets.

 - The other two lots are Lot A, just south of CHI Health Center and accessible by Riverfront Drive (by CHI Health Center), and Lot D, just north of CHI Health Center and accessible only by Abbott Drive.